Dead2/CryptoGoblin/README.md

 targeting your OS/distro [here](https://github.com/Dead2/CryptoGoblin/tree/master/doc).

 ## Donation
+Dev fee mining is set to 1.5%, and part of it goes to xmr-stak authors.

 If you want to make a little donation directly to me (Dead2), transfers or donation mining (at pool.supportxmr.com:3333), my XMR address is:
 ```
 45obtQLBPgyZL8Xb4qFFdZQLZugJzkHUo7oHeKd2zZSmfjxRg6WKhAjD4o1eb6LjK1RY2V4sp1nmDAity9Ks9NvZHw8z1EL